GmEsoft/TRS80_BASIC/README.md

 ----------------------------

 - **Microsoft**, for making the source codes of ALTAIR BASIC and GW-BASIC generally available to the public;
+- **Bruce Tomlin**, for having spent time typing in the full Source Listing from Microsoft;
 - **Philip Stevens** 'feilipu' for the source of NASCOM BASIC 4.7;
 - Members of **z88dk** mainly for the MSX BASIC especially the Hi-Res code, also for the CP/M MBASIC;
 - **Jack Decker**'s 'TRS-80 Rom Routines Documented (The Alternate Source)';